Influence of Caste System in Clothing – Medieval South India Before Sultanates

 HEADGEARS & CROWNS – Krita Makuta is a tall cylindrical crown, mostly worn by Vishnu and royal figurines.
 Jata Makuta is a distinctive hair-style resembling the crown depicted on Sivan.
 Karanda makuta is the most popularly worn headgear by common men and women in the form of a cone with tassels and other decorations.

 GARLANDS – Aathondai flower (Capparis zeylanica) was used by the Pallava kings for garlands.
-Nandikalambakam also refers to garlands being worn on crown.
+Nandikalambakam also refers to garlands being worn on the crown.
 However, the flowers in the stone sculptures of Pallavan arts aren’t depicted with the same clarity as in the bronze figurines of succeeding Chozha period.

 NECKLACE – Necklaces were of gold and precious stones and often worn without pendants by both men and women.
 Pendants (thooku) were worn by females.
 Veera sangili or Swarnakshaka refers to pearl-strings which go over both shoulders and are tied in the middle, forming an ‘ X ‘ in the front and back.
 Yagnopavita denotes a variety of ornaments which are worn over the left shoulder.
-Yagnopavita of different kinds with clasps, long ones going down to the leg, double and triple strands meeting at the clasp are found in Pallavan figurines at Mahabalipuram.
+Yagnopavita of different kinds with clasps, long ones going down to the leg, double and triple strands meeting at the clasp is found in Pallavan figurines at Mahabalipuram.

 BELTS & WAISTBANDS – A men’s ornamental belt called the udhara bhanda is worn just above the stomach.
-A waist belt (arai naan or kati sutra) knotted in front with a bow is worn by people of every genders.
+A waist belt (arai naan or kati sutra) knotted in front with a bow is worn by people of every gender.

 EARRINGS – Ear-ornaments were a big trend for Pallavan people.
-In the ears they wore makara kundala (makara kuzhai in Thamizh) shaped like a fish or a crocodile, and patra kundala (thodu or olai in Thamizh) a circular ornament which was inserted in the lobes.
+In the ears, they wore makara kundala (makara kuzhai in Thamizh) shaped like a fish or a crocodile, and patra kundala (thodu or olai in Thamizh) a circular ornament which was inserted in the lobes.
 Precious stones and gold were used to make the ear-ornaments, but it was also common to use palm leaf, clay and shell for making the different kinds of patra kundala.
 Women appear with the makara kundala on the left ear and patra kundala on the right and vice versa.

 ANKLETS – Hollow anklets (silambu) worn by women were made of gold with loose pearls inside to produce a characteristic sound.
 Nandikalambakkam mentions the kazhal, a leg ornament worn by king Nandivarman.